ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Land DA Workflow (Hera & Orion)
 ************************************

 This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System.
-Users can choose between two options:
+Users can choose between two supported options:

+   * A Jan.
+3-4, 2000 00z sample case using GSWP3 data with the UFS Noah-MP land component
    * A Dec.
-21-22, 2019 00z sample case using ERA5 data with the UFS Land Driver (``land_analysis_era5_<machine>``)
+21-22, 2019 00z sample case using ERA5 data with the UFS Land Driver
-   * A Jan.
-3-4, 2000 00z sample case using GSWP3 data with the UFS Noah-MP land component (``land_analysis_gswp3_<machine>``).

-Land DA now includes cycling/restart capabilities to run a multi-day experiment.

-..
-COMMENT: Remove land driver info?

 .. attention::

    These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (i.e., Hera and Orion) and may require significant changes on other systems.
 It is recommended that users on other systems run the containerized version of Land DA.
 Users may reference :numref:`Chapter %s: Containerized Land DA Workflow <Container>` for instructions.

+.. _create-dir:

 Create a Working Directory
 *****************************